When Certainty Trumps Curiosity. And Science Fails.

 If 2 Chemicals are "Safe" by Themselves, Then They Must Be Safe Together.
 Right?

 One of my core beliefs, which often sets me apart from other food and fitness bloggers, is the idea that my health is bigger than me, that I can't be radically healthier than my environment.
 What goes around comes around.
 I live downstream, so I have to look upstream for causes and their effects.
-And this means that ecology is rarely just ecology; it is almost always medical ecology.
+This means that ecology is never just ecology: it is always medical ecology.
+We have an interest in being interested in our environment.

 In the following Civil Eats article, you’ll learn: